 - Blue card application.
 This must be completed by you and any other adult members of the household.
 Child Safety can help with this process.

 - Household safety study.
 This will be completed by the person making the assessment and includes mandatory safety requirements that must be met prior to you being approved as a carer.

 - Health and wellbeing questionnaire.
 This questionnaire will be completed with the help of the person making the assessment.

 - Required interviews.
 These will be conducted by the person making the assessment.
 You, your children (depending on their age), any adult household members and significant others will be interviewed.

-- Pre-service training.
+- Getting ready to start training.
 This training will provide you with the skills and knowledge you need to commence your role as a foster carer.

 Please talk to Queensland Foster and Kinship Care about how to access these forms and who will assist you.

 If your application is approved by Child Safety you will:

 - receive a letter confirming that you have been approved as a foster carer

 - receive a Certificate of Approval as a foster carer; this is for an initial 12 months and requires renewal every 2 years thereafter, upon application and approval